freeCodeCamp/freeCodeCamp/docs/devops.md

 Together these tests help in preventing issues from repeating themselves and ensure we do not introduce a bug while working on another bug or a feature.

-#### Deploying Changes - Pushing changes to servers.
+#### Deploying Changes-Pushing changes to servers

 We have configured continuous delivery software to push changes to our development and production servers.

 Once the changes are pushed to the protected release branches, a build pipeline is automatically triggered for the branch.
-The build pipelines are responsible for building artifacts and keeping them in a cold storage for later use.
+The building pipelines are responsible for building artifacts and keeping them in cold storage for later use.

 The build pipeline goes on to trigger a corresponding release pipeline if it completes a successful run.
-The release pipelines are responsible for collecting the build artifacts, moving them to the servers and going live.
+The release pipelines are responsible for collecting the build artifacts, moving them to the servers, and going live.

-Status of builds and releases are [available here](#build-test-and-deployment-status).
+The current status of builds and releases is [available here]. (#build-test-and-deployment-status).

 ## Trigger a build, test and deploy